ptrhcpang/bit-torrent-client/README.md

 This downloads the piece of index <piece_index> of the file specified in <filename.torrent> and saves it at <save_path>.

+### 3.6 `./yb1.sh download -o <save_path> <filename.torrent> <piece index>`

+This command is not fully implemented.
+This does download an entire file and saves to <save_path>, but the download is not asynchronous and simultaneous.
+Pieces are only downloaded one after another and assembled.

 ## 4. Licence

 This repository is distributed under the MIT licence.